SHAHRIYARTAUFIK/Single-player-mini-games/README.md

 Reusable Components: The MemoryGame component encapsulates all logic and UI, making it easy to extend or modify.
 To run the game, save the code as index.html and open it in a browser.
 The game uses CDNs for React, ReactDOM, Babel, and Tailwind CSS, so no additional setup is required.
 Let me know if you’d like to add features like difficulty levels, a timer, or different themes!
 4) **Cosmic Defender**

+** How to Play:**

+Click "START GAME" button to begin
+Use WASD keys or Arrow Keys to move your blue triangular ship Bullets fire automatically - no need to press anything Avoid red enemy ships (triangular pointing down) Destroy enemies to earn points
+Don't let enemies hit you - you have 3 lives